flaab/picara-php-framework/README.md

 - Model and Controller callbacks
 - Comprehensive scaffolding

 ### Other features
 - You can create HTTP and CLI controllers that access the same resources
 - You can create RESTful API controllers and define acceptable request types
 - You can create administration tasks which are easily executed from the *Admin Site*
 - You can create model actions which are easily executed from the *Admin Site*
-- There is no need to define routes for each method: routing is implicit
+- Implicit routing: there is no need to define routes for each method
-- However, if you wish to define routes explicitly, you can
+- Explicit routing is allowed if you wish to define your own routes
 - It can handle multiple and different database connections
 - Controllers have built-in session and IP controls

 ## Requirements
 - Apache Server > 2.2
 - PHP > 7.0